 I'm against getting rid of it now.

-Can somebody please tell that to Mitch McConnell who cave the last time when he didn't need to?
+Can somebody please tell that to Mitch McConnell, who cave the last time when he didn't need to?

 You know, we'll see.

-By the way, there are some Democrats that oppose these taxes, because they understand it's not good for the economy.
+By the way, there are some Democrats that oppose these taxes because they understand it's not good for the economy and it's not good for the economy.

-Um note from the Hill today, you know, when you look, it looks like Democrats may have a deal and this tax on the super wealthy, you know, what Joe Manchin is saying, I don't think people are paying attention to.
+One note from the Hill today, you know, when you look, it looks like Democrats may have a deal and this tax on the super wealthy, you know, what Joe Manchin is saying, I don't think people are paying attention to.

-I he said the words, I don't like it.
+He said the words, I don't like it.

 He said it this morning.